| At least 50 people from at least five EU states attended this session,

 rights as workers

-• historic workers’ organisations do not seem to be dealing effectively
+• historic workers’ organisations do not seem to be dealing

 with these forces; there is a key role for social movements and for more